Combined Cycle Performance

 Acceptance Test vs Diagnostic Test

 Depending on the objective of testing certain parameters are more critical than others.
 Only an experience power plant performance engineer can guide the process through the most efficient path to achieve the specific objectives.
 For a contractual performance test topics such as test uncertainty, performance guarantees are more relevant.
 In a diagnostic test, not only these parameters are important, but also looking to historical trends, power plant upgrades, operation modes, load cycling, among others.
-Our team uses the latest tools to diagnostic the combined cycle performance heat rate in an accurate and practical way.
-Results that can impact directly the combined cycle efficiency.
+Our team uses the latest tools to diagnostic the combined cycle performance in an accurate and practical way.

 Overall Plant Assessment

-In a combined cycle power plant, it is critical to look to the overall plant performance and analyzing the individual equipment without leaving aside the overall picture.
-For example, your combined cycle heat rate could be affected by some upgrade in the gas turbine efficiency.
-It is recommended that before making a decision on the upgrade of any major equipment at your plant, a combined cycle efficiency is model be created in order to decide where to get the highest return on your investment.
+In a combined cycle power plant, it is critical to look the overall plant performance and analyzing the individual equipment.
+For example, the combined cycle heat rate could be affected by some upgrade in the gas turbine efficiency.
+It is recommended that before making a decision on the upgrade of any major equipment at your plant; it is recommended to create thermal performance mode to decide what would be the return on investment of the plant modification.